 The TuffRider Ladies Starter Zip Up is one of the best field boots for beginners, with a great quality leather-look at an attractive price point.

-Another highly-rated option is the Mountain Horse Sovereign Field Boot.
-This riding boot is designed to fit like a glove with many features for comfort, stability, and safety.
+Another highly-rated option is the Ariat Women's Heritage Contour II Field Boot.
+We love this riding boot for it's ultra-contoured fit through the ankle and the Duratread outsole with rider-tested traction zones.
+It is designed to fit like a glove with many features for comfort, stability, and safety.

 The Ego 7 Aries Dress Boot offers the elegant styling and fit of premier Italian boot designer, Tucci.
 Ego 7 gives you a custom fitted boot feel at a fraction of the price of custom made boots.
 Be sure to check out our guide on how to fit Ego 7 boots.